signalfx/tracing-examples/service-mesh/istio/README.md

 If sending traces through an Agent on the host, put `POD_HOST_IP` as the host instead, when creating the config.
-The app will replace this with the host IP from the K8s downward API.
+The app will replace this with the host IP from the Kubernetes Downward API.

     $ kubectl create configmap --namespace ecommerce-example signalfx-ingest --from-literal signalfx-ingest-url=http://POD_HOST_IP:9080

+For Envoy sidecar traces to be sent to the Agent as well, edit the deployment file `ecommerce-demo.yaml` and uncomment the `agentEndpoint` label in each pod spec.

-Apply a bootstrap configmap to override some of the default tracing options in Istio's Envoy config:
+Apply a bootstrap ConfigMap to override some of the default tracing options in Istio's Envoy config:

     $ kubectl apply -f envoy-signalfx.yaml